- AustraliaNorth AmericaWorld

 The fossil fuel played a crucial role in the Industrial Revolution, and today it’s the largest source of energy for electricity generation in the world — in total, coal generates over one-third of the world’s electricity.

-The US, Russia, Australia, China and India are the countries with the largest proven coal reserves, representing 77 percent of total global coal reserves.
+The US, Russia, Australia, China and India are the countries with the largest proven coal reserves, representing 75 percent of total global coal reserves.
+Japan, India, China, South Korea and Taiwan among the largest importers of coal.

 Environmental concerns are one of the main reasons some market watchers believe coal’s role in the energy mix is set to fade in the coming years and decades.
-Both mining coal and burning it for energy are problematic, with two of the key issues being pollution and greenhouse gases.
+Both mining coal and burning it for energy are problematic, with two of the key issues being pollution and greenhouse gasses.

 Many countries have laid out plans to phase out coal in the near to medium term, including Germany (which has the largest fleet of coal-fired plants in Europe), Canada, the UK, Finland, France, Chile, Ireland, Israel, New Zealand, South Africa and Denmark.
 Belgium has been coal-free since 2016.